Incense in India: Modern production

-Production may be partly or completely by hand, or partly or completely by machine.
+Production may be partly or completely by hand or by machine.
 There are semi-automatic machine for applying paste, semi-automatic machine for perfume-dipping, semi-automatic machine for packing, or fully automated machines which apply paste and scent, though the bulk of production is done by hand-rolling at home.
 There are about 5,000 incense companies in India which take raw un-perfumed sticks hand-rolled by approximately 200,000 women working part-time at home, apply their own brand of perfume, and package the sticks for sale.
 An experienced home-worker can produce 4,000 raw sticks a day.
 There are about 25 main companies, who together account for up to 30% of the market, and around 500 of the companies, including a significant number of the main companies, are based in Bangalore.

 The state of Karnataka, referred to as the Capital of Agarbathi (Incense Sticks), is the leading producer of the agarbathi in India, with Mysore and Bangalore being the main manufacturing centres of scented agarbatti and Gaya, Bihar was the manufacturing hub of unscented agarbatti.
 The Mysore region is recognised as a pioneer in the activity of agarbathi manufacturing.
 There are plenty of manufacturers in Maharashtra, Gaya and Gujarat and the western India agarbatti market is dominated by them.
-At a national level, the most prominent manufacturers include N. Ranga Rao & Sons with their Cycle Pure Agarbathies, Mode Retails with their Traditional Prabhu Shriram Agarbatti and Luxury Incense Sticks and cones,PremaNature with their Natural Vedic Incense Sticks, Patanjali with their Aastha agarbatti, Samun Agarbatti with their gaya darshan and ITC with their Mangaldeep.
+At a national level, the most prominent manufacturers include N. Ranga Rao & Sons with their Cycle Pure Agarbathies, Mode Retails with their Traditional Prabhu Shriram Agarbatti and Luxury Incense Sticks and cones, PremaNature with their Natural Vedic Incense Sticks, Patanjali with their Aastha agarbatti, Samun Agarbatti with their gaya darshan and ITC with their Mangaldeep.